MarkDuenas/city_explorer_api/README.md

 # City Explorer

+Number and name of feature: 2, API calls and DB calls

+Estimate of time needed to complete: 3hrs

+Start time: 6:30pm

+Finish time: 9:41pm

+Actual time needed to complete: 3hrs 11 mins.

 **Author**: Mark duenas
 **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)